Low FODMAP lasagna bolognese

 Note that red bell pepper is limited low FODMAP since 2022.
 A serving of 43 grams is safe, but at a higher serving, it is high in fructose.

 Therefore I wouldn’t advise combining red bell pepper with canned tomatoes in one dish if you are still in the elimination phase or if you are sensitive to fructose.

 Green bell pepper only becomes high in FODMAPs in a serving of 250 grams (fructans) and is therefore safe to eat in larger servings.
 I use green bell pepper for this low FODMAP lasagna.

 Storing and freezing lasagna

 You can store the lasagna in the fridge for two days.
 Put it in a closed storage box.
 You can also freeze the lasagna.
-The lasagna will be a bit drier when you freeze it then when you eat it fresh.
+The lasagna will be a bit drier when you freeze it than when you eat it fresh.

 Put the lasagna into a freezer box in portions.
 It will stay good in the freezer for about 3 months.
-Take the lasagna out of the freezer one day before you want to eat it and thaw in the fridge.
+Take the lasagna out of the freezer one day before you want to eat it and thaw it in the fridge.